 COVID-safe in-person visits

 For operational reasons, some centres might cancel their visits at short notice, or might not operate visits.
-We encourage all visitors to contact the centre they intend to visit prior to travel.
+We encourage all our visitors to contact the centre they intend to visit prior to travel to confirm the visit, and for advice on your arrival time.

-Phase 3 allows six visitors per inmate, including children of any age.
-A maximum of four adult visitors permitted and visitors under the age of 18 years old must be accompanied by an adult.
-We will continue to review the impact of Phase 3 in consultation with NSW Health.
-If no issues are identified, we'll seek approval to move to less restrictive conditions.
+We will continue to review the impact of Phase 4 in consultation with NSW Health.
+If no issues are identified, we will seek approval to move to less restrictive conditions.

 COVID-safe in-person visiting requirements